 The PC case market saw a huge boom when tempered glass side panels were quickly introduced in some of the cases in the market.
-The good thing about these side panels was that they were scratch resistant, and more importantly, they looked a lot better as compared to acrylic side panels that would scratch rather easily.
+The good thing about these side panels was that they were scratch-resistant, and more importantly, they looked a lot better as compared to acrylic side panels that would scratch rather easily.

-When the tempered glass was initially introduced, companies were charging a premium for this feature.
+When tempered glass was initially introduced, companies were charging a premium for this feature.
 Sometimes, it would not make sense as well.
 However, as it quickly began to phase out the more commonly available acrylic side panels, the prices started coming down as well.

 Nowadays, nearly every case that is available in the market comes with a tempered glass side panel.
 As a matter of fact, case manufacturers are now building cases that have tempered glass on the front, top, as well as sides.
-The best thing is that even if you are looking to get the best budget PC case, you still might find tempered glass option.
+The best thing is that even if you are looking to get the best budget PC case, you still might find a tempered glass option.

 This rise in popularity has got us thinking, and we have decided to do a detailed comparison between tempered glass side panels and acrylic side panels to see which one comes at the top.
 This comparison is surely one of the most important factors, and it is better to have a look at them, as well.